 Managing access token expiration is important to ensure that your integration works smoothly and prevents unexpected authentication errors from occuring during normal operation.
 When designing authentication for your integration, be sure to store the token and expiration period contained in the Identity response.

 Prior to making any REST call, you should check the validity of the token based on its remaining lifespan.
 If the token is expired, then renew it by calling Identity endpoint.
 This will help ensure that your REST call never fails due to an expired token.
 This helps you manage the latency of your REST calls in a predictable fashion, which is crucial for end-user-facing applications.

-If an expired token is used to authenticate a REST call, the REST call will fail and return a 603 error code.
-If the expired token is used in subsequent REST calls, a 602 error code will be returned.
+If an expired token is used to authenticate a REST call, the REST call will fail and return a 602 error code.
+If an invalid token is used to authenticate a REST call, a 601 error code will be returned.
 If either of these codes are received, the client should renew the token by calling Identity endpoint.